 Highlights: Waterfalls, Blue Lakes, Boat Rental

-I may have just put Plitvice National Park first on this list if it wasn’t the furthest of all the day trips from Split!
-It is an absolute must-do in Croatia that I could not skip.
+I may have just put Plitvice Lakes National Park first on this list if it wasn’t the furthest of all the day trips from Split!
+It is an absolute must-do in Croatia that you cannot not skip.

 Since Croatia is mostly visited because of its coast, most tourists make accommodation there.
-Meaning to reach Plitvice, you’re most likely going to have quite a long car or bus ride there.
+Meaning to reach Plitvice, you’re most likely going to have quite a long car or bus ride.

 But let me tell you, it’s absolutely worth it.
 It’s one of those places on Earth where you don’t feel like you’re on Earth.
 The lakes are a magical shade of blue and the waterfalls give off an otherworldly essence.